json-next/json-next/README.md

 ![](https://publicdomainworks.github.io/buttons/zero88x31.png)

-The `jasony` scripts are dedicated to the public domain.
+The `json-next` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?